tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The same considerations apply when using multiple certificates to transport a pair of related keys for the same subject.
 Exactly how two certificates should be managed in order to avoid some of the pitfalls mentioned above is still an active area of investigation.
 Using two certificates keeps the certificate tooling simple and straightforward, but in the end simply moves the problems with requiring that both certs are intended to be used as a pair, must produce two signatures which must be carried separately, and both must validate, to the certificate management layer, where addressing these concerns in a robust way can be difficult.

 An important security note when using particularly hybrid signature keys, but also to a lesser extent hybrid KEM keys, is key re-use.
-In traditional cryptography, problems can occur with so-called "cross-protocol attacks" when the same key can be used for multiple protocols; for example signing TLS handshakes and signing S/MIME emails, however re-using the same key within the same protocol is generally ok -- for example when your certificate expires, renewing it with the same public key.
+In traditional cryptography, problems can occur with so-called "cross-protocol attacks" when the same key can be used for multiple protocols; for example signing TLS handshakes and signing S/MIME emails.
+While it is not best-practice to re-use keys within the same protocol, for example using the same key for multiple S/MIME certificates for the same user, it is not generally catestrophic for security.
 However, key re-use becomes a large security problem within hybrids.
 Consider an \{RSA, ML-DSA\} hybrid key where the RSA key also appears within a single-algorithm certificate.
 In this case, an attacker could perform a "stripping attack" where they take some peice of data signed with the \{RSA, ML-DSA\} key, remove the ML-DSA signature and present the data as if it was intended for the RSA only certificate.
 This leads to a set of security definitions called "non-separability properties", which refers to how well the signature scheme resists various complexities of downgrade / stripping attacks {{?I-D.draft-hale-pquip-hybrid-signature-spectrums}}

 At least one scheme has been proposed that allows the pair of certificates to exist as a single certificate when being issued and managed, but dynamically split into individual certificates when needed (https://datatracker.ietf.org/doc/draft-bonnell-lamps-chameleon-certs/).